-The subject matter of this proceeding involves the proposed transfer of the issued stock of Utilities, Inc. from its parent company, Nuon, to a new parent company, Hydro Star.
+STAFF ANALYSIS: As described in the case background, the subject matter of this proceeding involves the proposed transfer of the issued stock of Utilities, Inc. from its parent company, Nuon, to a new parent company, Hydro Star.
 The proceeding does not affect the direct ownership, operational control or regulatory status of any of the 16 Florida water and wastewater companies that Utilities, Inc. itself owns, including Mr. Duggar's utility, Wedgefield.
 The transfer of control between the grandparent companies is two steps removed from the operating utility, and Utilities, Inc. asserts that the transfer will not cause any change in management or operational expertise.
-On the basis of these facts, Utilities, Inc.'s motion to dismiss challenges the sufficiency of the facts Mr. Duggar alleges to demonstrate that he has standing to object to this stock transfer.
+Utilities, Inc.'s motion to dismiss challenges the sufficiency of the facts Mr. Duggar alleges to demonstrate that he has standing to object to this stock transfer.